dromotherm/sandbox/emoncms/classic_dockerfile/README.md

 ```
 this technique allows you to create emoncms clients that use its redis and mysql databases

-to connect to mysl, use tcp, not socket :
+to connect to mysl, use tcp, not socket - cf https://mariadb.com/kb/en/configuring-mariadb-for-remote-client-access/ :
 ```
 mysql -u emoncms --protocol=tcp -pemonpiemoncmsmysql2016 emoncms